elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 In our above sample data, we had a `Plant.name` field, composed of a year, a sequential number, and a second sequential number.
 By now you may have guessed: the first two components were indeed the Accession code, while the trailing number identified the plant within the accession.

+The `Plant.species` field, a name of a taxon, can now become a foreign key to a taxon record, and can be moved to the `Accession` structure.

 The intermediation of the accession concept also streamlines connecting plants to taxa: if a taxonomist tells you that some individual plant belongs to some species, this opinion will